bberik/bberik.github.io/README.md

 ## Known issues:

-- Svelte no longer support `node 14`, use a newer version instead.
+- Svelte no longer support `node 14`, use a newer version instead